Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

 From Eq.~\eqref{eq:linear-data-model} and Eq.~\eqref{eq:min-norm-sol} it follows that:

-where we denote $\hat{\Sigma} = \frac{1}{n}X^\trnsp X$, $\Phi = \hat{\Sigma}^\pinv \hat{\Sigma}$ and $\Pi = I - \Phi$.
-Here, $\Phi$ and $\Pi$ are orthogonal projectors: $\Pi$ is the projection into the null space and $\Phi$ into the row space of $X$.
+where we have introduced the following notation $\hat{\Sigma} = \frac{1}{n}X^\trnsp X$, $\Phi = \hat{\Sigma}^\pinv \hat{\Sigma}$ and $\Pi = I - \Phi$.
+Here, $\Phi$ and $\Pi$ are orthogonal projectors: $\Pi$ is the projection into the null space of $X$ and $\Phi$ into the row space of $X$.
 The first term in Eq.~\eqref{eq:beta-closeform} can be understood as a projection of the original parameter into the row space of the regressors and it is the parameters estimated in a noiseless scenario.
 The second term is the consequence of the noise.
-It follows from it, that the risk and the expected parameter norm can be decomposed as in the next Lemma.
+It follows that the risk and the expected parameter norm can be decomposed as in the subsequent Lemma.
 The proof is provided in the Supplementary Material. \begin{lemma}[Bias-variance decomposition] Denote $\| z\| _{\Sigma}^ 2 = z^ \trnsp \Sigma z$.
 The expected risk and $\ell_2$ parameter norm are

 \end{lemma}

 The following bounds can be used in conjunction with Lemma~\ref{thm:bias-variance-decomposition} to analyze the adversarial risk

 where $L_q = \E{\epsilon}{\|\mhat{\beta}\|_q^2}$, $R = \E{\epsilon}{R(\mhat{\beta})}$ and $R_p^{\text{adv}} = \E{\epsilon}{R_p^{\text{adv}}(\mhat{\beta})}$.